 The design team Bustamante Kelly Collaborative paired up with LEED consultant Ronald Hand of E/FECT Sustainable Design Solutions to make the certification happen.
 Renovations of the building included new HVAC and sprinkler systems, two exterior stairwells, fire and safety upgrades, new audio/visual equipment for each classroom, and two new lecture rooms, including a new cinema screening space that will house 200 people.
 Cosmetic upgrades include new carpet, paint, wood paneling, tile floors, updated bathrooms and a student lounge with a flat-screen television and vending machines.

-Apart from the updated classroom and office space provided by the expansion and renovation of the Liberal Arts Building, energy and water efficiency were other key components of this project.
-Although LEED certification was not in the original renovation plan, Spears and NAU’s Planning Designing and Construction department were confident it could be achieved with of the following add-on building characteristics.
+In addition to the updated classroom and office space provided by the expansion and renovation of the Liberal Arts building, energy and water efficiency were other key components of this project.
+Although LEED certification was not in the original renovation plan, Spear and NAU’s Planning Designing and Construction department were confident it could be achieved with of the following add-on building characteristics.